 A group loan with an interest rate of 1% per annum has been recognised at inception using the market rate of 4.22%.
 In November 2020, a loan of £11,000,000 was obtained under the Coronavirus Large Business Interruption Loan Scheme ("CLBILs").
-Under the scheme no interest or loan repayments can be made regarding group loans until the CLBILs loan is repaid in 2 years.
-Consequently, it was necessary to re-measure the net present value of the loan using the revised cash flows.
-The change to the value of the loan of £1,626,000 has been credited to the statement of comprehensive income in the year (charged in the year 2019; £nil).
+Under the scheme no interest or loan repayments can be made regarding group loans until the CLBILs loan is repaid in 2 years from the inception date.
+Consequently, in 2020 it was necessary to re-measure the net present value of the group loan using the revised cash flows.
+A credit of £1,626,000 arose as a result of that re-measurement.
+At the end of 2021, the net present value of the loan was revised further due to a refinement of the expected cash flows relating to the repayment of the loan.
+As a result, a further credit of £1,099,000 was recognised in the statement of comprehensive income in the year.